liviaerxin/cmake-package-app/README.md

-# A CMake Example to Build, Install and Packaging Your Application
+# A CMake Example to Package Standalone Application in Windows, OSX

-A streamline workflow to demonstrate how CMake helps to build, install and package an executable program.
+A streamline workflow to demonstrate how CMake helps to build, install and package an executable in windows, osx.

+Tags: CMake, CPack, MacOS X bundle.

+In OSX: install an executable as bundle, and then package as *.dmg.

+In Windows: install an executable as exe, and then package as *.zip.

 The project folder structures are seen as an "Interface".
 Then there's three interfaces: